openwallet-foundation/multipaz-developer-website/docs/getting-started/holder/06-presentation.md

 }
 ```

+Refer to [this](https://github.com/openwallet-foundation/multipaz-samples/blob/9708cb36f44040ff51b5e0b3b7922175e47462d2/MultipazGettingStartedSample/composeApp/src/androidMain/kotlin/org/multipaz/getstarted/NdefService.kt) part for the implementation of this section in this guide.

 ### **NFC NDEF Service Configuration**

 Configure the AID (Application Identifier) filter in `res/xml/nfc_ndef_service.xml`.
 This informs Android to act as an NFC Type 4 Tag and share credentials securely with a verifier.